PiotrTopa/OldTrainStationClock/README.md

 ![Alternating current on coil leads](docs/alternating.png)

-In days of youre this alternating current would be produced by a master clock, mechanicaly switching the current circuite.
+In days of youre this alternating current would be produced by a master clock, mechanicaly switching the current circuit.

 ## Driver